FREE TAFE courses at GOTAFE

-Free TAFE for Priority Courses is a Victorian Government program that will pay a student’s tuition fees, if eligible, to study one of 38 priority courses at TAFE.
+Free TAFE for Priority Courses is a Victorian Government program that will pay a student’s tuition fees, if eligible, to study a priority course at TAFE.

 Free TAFE for Priority Courses will give more Victorians the chance to study at TAFE.